rhayes22/100-Days-of-Code/README.md

 # Day 1

+- General knowledge of a webpage.
+- What is a website.
-Basic Hello World HTML page.
+- Hello World Website.

 # Day 2

+- Basic on-element CSS styling
-Learning HTML and CSS basics.
+- HTML Elements and Attributes.

 # Day 3

-More exploring of CSS, nesting HTML elements, links, global CSS Styles, VS Code help.
+- Separating HTML file into head and body.
+- Global CSS styles.
+- Nested HTML elements.

 # Day 4

+- Editing hover property of anchor element.
+- Storing CSS in a separate file.
+- Void elements.
+- Multiple files & requests.
-More styling experience with fonts.
+- Working with fonts.

 # Day 5